epsrc-abcd/abcd-website/event/README.md

 >> **8-9 June, 2015.
 School of Computing Science, University of Glasgow**

->> Session types and other forms of behavioural type system have the
->> potential to transform how we build distributed, concurrent systems.
+>> Behavioural types have the potential to transform how we build
->> Theoretical progress continues apace, but these developments have had
+>> distributed, concurrent systems.
+Theoretical progress continues
->> little impact thus far on real-world languages.
+>> apace, but the impact thus far on real-world languages has been
+>> minimal.

 >> The aim of this colloquium is to take stock of where we are in terms
 >> of adding session types to practical languages.
 We hope to generate
 >> insight into the strengths and weaknesses of existing approaches,
 >> identify obstacles to practical adoption, and discuss technical
->> issues surrounding integration with existing programming models.
-The
+>> issues surrounding integration with existing programming models and
->> primary focus on the event will be tool or compiler demos, but we
+>> language features.
+The primary focus on the event will be tool or
->> also welcome workshop-style talks on related issues.
+>> compiler demos, but we also welcome workshop-style talks on related
+>> issues.

 >> Themes
 >> ------

->> We invite tool or compiler demos and workshop-style talks on any of
+>> We invite demos or informal talks on any of the following topics.
->> the following topics:.
-Theoretical content is welcome but should be
+>> Theoretical content is welcome, but should be relevant to the overall
->> relevant to the overall focus of the colloquium.
+>> focus of the colloquium.

 >> **Dependent session types**
 >> -----